-Each of our college’s departments also has a faculty advisor designated to sit down and discuss with you what a major or minor entails, including coursework, faculty research interests, as well as career and graduate school opportunities.
+Each of our college’s departments also has an Undergraduate Program Advisor designated to sit down and discuss with you what a major or minor entails, including coursework, faculty research interests, as well as career and graduate school opportunities.

 Lastly, your academic advisor can help you analyze whether your intended major and minor can work with your academic plan.

 Co-op is a unique opportunity to immerse yourself in a workplace setting where you can synthesize classroom learning with real world experience.
 Co-ops are typically 6 months long and last from either January to June (Spring & Summer 1) or from July to December (Summer 2 & Fall).
 Here are some important questions to begin asking yourself about co-op:

 a) Are you eligible to go on co-op?

 In order to be eligible, you must first take the co-op prep class.
 For our college the course is EESH2000 (CRIM2000 for CJ majors).
 You will want to take this course with your co-op coordinator the semester before you go on your first co-op.
 Transfer students are eligible to take this course in their 2nd semester and freshmen are eligible to take this course in their 3rd semester.

 b) When do you want to do your first co-op?

 Think through whether you want to begin in July or January and be sure to enroll in the co-op prep class the semester before you want to start your first co-op.

 c) How many co-ops do you want to do?